wunderio/silta/docs/encrypting_sensitive_configuration.md

 ```shell
 head -c 32 /dev/urandom | base64
 ```
+2. Use this key locally for encryption
-2. Update your CircleCI configuration to use the newly created key, i.e., when using `silta/drupal-build`, add:
+3. Update your CircleCI configuration to use the same key, i.e., in `silta/drupal-build` add:
 ```yaml
 codebase-build:
 - silta/decrypt-files:
     files: path/to/file
     secret_key_env: MY_PROJECT_SECRET_KEY
 ```
-3. Use the same key locally for encryption

 A few notes:
-- You can refer to this example when switching existing project to use a custom encryption key.
-However, bear in mind that you must first locally decrypt existing secrets with **the old encryption key** and re-encrypt them with the new one.
+- You can refer to this example when switching encryption keys for an existing project.
+However, bear in mind that you must first locally decrypt existing secrets with **the old encryption key** and re-encrypt them with the new one for things to work.
 - Projects can have multiple encryption keys, i.e, one for development, one for staging and another one for production environment.
-If you choose to go this path, make sure you use the right keys when encrypting/decrypting secrets per environment.
+If you choose to go this path, make sure you use the right key when encrypting/decrypting secrets per environment.

 ### For existing projects